Last Updated 30 Apr 2022 in Ways of Working

 While the Society cannot guarantee that we will respond to concerns in the way that the colleague might wish, we will endeavour to handle the matter fairly and properly in line with this Policy.

-The Society will ensures that the use and effectiveness of this procedure is monitored and evaluated on a regular basis.
-Please note that this procedure has been endorsed by NACO and USDAW.
+The Society will ensure that the use and effectiveness of this policy is monitored and evaluated on a regular basis.
+Please note that this policy has been endorsed by USDAW.

 When to use this Policy

-A whistleblower is a person who raises a genuine concern relating to any of the above.
+A whistleblower is a person who raises a genuine concern relating to the above and similar such matters.
 If colleagues have any genuine concerns related to suspected wrongdoing or danger affecting any of the Society's activities (a whistleblowing concern) they should report it under this Policy.

 It will not always be clear that a particular action falls within one of these categories and colleagues will need to use their own judgement.

-Colleagues will not be liable to disciplinary action for reporting their concerns, provided they have reasonable belief and are acting in the public interest.
+Colleagues will not be subject to disciplinary action for reporting genuine concerns under this Policy.
 However, if colleagues make a false report, maliciously or for personal gain, then they may face disciplinary action.

 The Society encourages colleagues to raise their concerns in the first instance internally to their Line Manager (or their Line Manager’s superior).
 However, the Society recognises that this will depend on the circumstances of the situation and who the colleague thinks is involved.

 If colleagues do not feel comfortable making a report directly to their Line Manager, then they can instead report this to the Society’s Secretary & Head of Governance.
-Colleagues can either phone direct, leave a message on the confidential phone line (0800 458 7809) or write to them: email@example.com.
+Colleagues can either phone direct, leave a message on the confidential phone line (0800 458 7809) or email them: firstname.lastname@example.org.

 b) Independent Advice

-If colleagues are unsure whether to use this procedure, or if they want independent advice at any stage, they can contact the independent charity Public Concern at Work on 0207 404 6609.
+If colleagues are unsure whether to use this procedure, or if they want independent advice at any stage, they can contact the independent charity Protect on 020 3117 2520.

 c) External Contacts